Agalin/pidgin_macos_integration/README.md

 [Pidgin](https://pidgin.im/) is a multiprotocol communicator based on *libPurple* with GUI created using GTK+.
 There is no official support for macOS as there is an alternative written using native frameworks - [Adium](https://adium.im/).
 Sadly, Adium seems to be nearly abandoned.
 It means that there is no native libPurple client for macOS.
 This plugin tries make Pidgin feel as native as it is possible.

+## Basic Integration

+I suggest to create app bundle (or use mine: [Pidgin Bundle](https://github.com/Agalin/pidgin_bundle)) for Pidgin as it adds dock icon and hides Terminal window.
+It's **REQUIRED** for notifications and possible future translations to work properly.

+Homebrew has a formula for *gtk-chtheme* which makes theme change easier - and macOS themes for GTK are easy to find.

 ## Features

 There are currently following features implemented: